-The Rescue Card (best printed 2-sided on card stock - 3 cards per sheet) can be placed in your home or office for quick retrieval.
-Let's face it, there are plenty of times when we get triggered and it's crucial during those moments to NOT bite the hook and fall prey to those predictably painful and destructive ways of relating that we have in the past.
-This card will help you halt the habit and re-establish a healthier pattern during those challenging times.
+The Rescue Card (best printed 2-sided on card stock - 3 cards per sheet) can be placed in your home or office for quick access.
+Let's face it, there are plenty of times when we are too upset to respond rationally and it's especially crucial during those moments to NOT bite the hook and fall prey to those predictably painful and destructive ways of relating that we've resorted to in the past.
+This card will help you establish a healthier pattern during those challenging times.
 In a heated moment, just hold the card in front of you and read the side that says, "Wow, I need to stop right now ..."

 The Needs & Feelings List (best printed 2-sided on card stock or laminated) can also be strategically placed in your home.
 It often ends up on fridges or on office desks as a quick reference guide.
 Share it with family, friends and colleagues to help increase the possibility of people speaking authentically on the basis of our shared humanity.
 Study this list often and before you know it you will have internalized the vocabulary!